 The available Stripe Sizes are 64, 128, 256 KB, 512 KB, and 1 MB.
 64 KB is the default.
-There are two issues to consider when selecting the Stripe Size.
+There are two issues to consider when selecting the Stripe Size:

-First, you should choose a Stripe Size equal to, or smaller than, the smallest cache buffer found on any physical drive in the disk array.
-Selecting a larger value slows read/write performance because physical drives with smaller cache buffers need more time for multiple accesses to fill their buffers.

-Second, if your data retrieval consists of fixed data blocks, such as with some database or video applications, then you should choose that size as your Stripe Size.
+- First, choose a Stripe Size equal to, or smaller than, the smallest cache buffer found on any physical drive in the disk array.
+Selecting a larger value slows read/write performance because physical drives with smaller cache buffers need more time for multiple accesses to fill their buffers. - Second, if your data retrieval consists of fixed data blocks, such as with some database or video applications, then choose the data block size as your Stripe Size.